webcompere/system-stubs/README.md

 **Note:** calling `set` on `EnvironmentVariables` from inside `execute` will affect the runtime environment.
-Calling it outside of execution will store the value for writing into the environent within `execute`.
+Calling it outside of execution will store the value for writing into the environment within `execute`.

 ### System Properties